 The mean amount of measured ACC on Kersten Glacier clearly decreases with altitude, which Table 1 pointed out.
-520 Considering the uncertainty in that table, the mean annual gradient over our four-year analysis period is -114 ± 16 mm w.e. per 100 m, or -18 ± 2.5 % per 100 m in relative numbers (Table S1).
-The sign of the measured gradient fits well with the general knowledge of tropical mountain climate; observations around the globe have indicated that precipitation maximizes at mid-mountain elevations, where the available precipitable water peaks in a predominantly convective atmospheric environment, and decreases above toward the summit (e.g., Hastenrath, 1991; Anders and Nesbitt, 2015).
-Again, we are not

-525 aware of any published precipitation gradients on tropical glaciers.
+Considering the uncertainty in that table, the mean annual gradient over our 4-year analysis period is $-114 \pm$ 16 mm w.e. per 100 m, or $-18 \pm 2.5$ % per 100 m in relative numbers (Table S1).
+The sign of the measured gradient fits well with the general knowledge of tropical mountain climate; observations around the globe have indicated that precipitation maximizes at mid-mountain elevations, where the available precipitable water peaks in a predominantly convective atmospheric environment and decreases above toward the summit (e.g., Hastenrath, 1991; Anders and Nesbitt, 2015).
+Again, we are not aware of any published precipitation gradients on tropical glaciers.
 Yet it is safe to say that average gradients on mid- and high-latitude glaciers differ substantially from the tropical case, since the different nature of precipitation formation in the extratropics (with a stronger role of frontal and stratiform precipitation) produces increasing mean amounts towards the summit (e.g., Rögnvaldsson et al., 2007).
-The effect of precipitation formation type on the elevation of maximum amounts can even be seen within one region, if seasons with predominantly convective or stratiform precipitation alternate (e.g.,

-530 Collier and Immerzeel, 2015).
+The effect of precipitation formation type on the elevation of maximum amounts can even be seen within one region, if seasons with predominantly convective or stratiform precipitation alternate (e.g., Collier and Immerzeel, 2015).

-The remaining section differs in structure from the temperature and humidity parts (Sect.
+The remaining section differs in structure from the temperature and humidity parts (Sects.
 3.2 and 3.3) for two main reasons.
 First, the time series of the monthly ACC gradients (not shown) does not exhibit an obvious pattern that could be interpreted in terms of climatic seasons like T and water vapor (Figs. 5a and 8a), and also these measurements do not allow us to resolve the diurnal cycle.
 Secondly, the sonic ranger measurements have a higher uncertainty than T and RH measurements.
-The

-535 the diurnal cycle.
-Secondly, the sonic ranger measurements have a higher uncertainty than T and RH measure focus here, thus, is less on temporal cycles but rather on assessing the measurements from different perspectives.
+The focus here, thus, is less on temporal cycles but rather on assessing the measurements from different perspectives.

-3.4.1 Mountain scale perspective
+3.4.1 Mountain-scale perspective